The Cornwall Red Squirrel Project

-Red squirrels (Sciurus vulgaris) were common in England until the grey squirrel (Sciurus carolinensis) was first introduced to the UK from America as an ornamental species in 1876 and to Exeter in 1915.
+Red squirrels (Sciurus vulgaris) were once common across the UK with an estimated peak population in excess of 3.5 million individuals.
+Unfortunately, the grey squirrel (Sciurus carolinensis) was introduced to the UK from America as an ornamental species in 1876.
 The spread of the grey squirrel was rapid, and in 36 years the species had reached Cornwall.
-The last of our native red squirrels was seen in Cornwall in 1984.

-Cornwall is ideally suited to this project because of its relative isolation from the mainland, and the presence of wooded valleys and mixed woodland which offer suitable red squirrel habitat.
-The project will start with reintroductions on The Lizard and in West Penwith.
-These sites have been identified in a habitat survey as being suitable for re-introduction.
-As the two areas are surrounded by sea on three sides they are also more easily defended against re-population by grey squirrels.
+Cornwall is ideally suited to this project because of its relative isolation from the mainland, and the presence of wooded valleys and mixed woodland which offer an extremely suitable red squirrel habitat.
+The project will start with a primary reintroduction on The Lizard, with the hope that a secondary release site and habitat expansion being secured in West Penwith.
+These sites were identified in a habitat survey by Dr Craig Shuttleworth of the RSST as being viable for reintroduction.
+They are particularly ideal as these two areas are surrounded by sea on three sides making them more easily defended against recolonisation by grey squirrels.